Art-Amatours/Many-Voices/README.md

    - Expo will launch in a new browser tab
    - You'll be prompted to spin up a device simulator, or launch the app on a physical device
      - You'll need the official Expo app installed on your device if you prefer not to use a simulator

+## Trouble Shooting -- Common Problems & Solutions

+PROBLEM: Application is taking an excessive time to load when opening COMMON SOLUTION: Make sure you are running Go server

+PROBLEM: If Expo is not starting
+COMMON SOLUTION: Make sure you are running Expo in mobile-app folder

+PROBLEM: Expo is displaying "package" related errors while trying to start COMMON SOLUTION: Run command "yarn"

 ## Motivation